risingwavelabs/risingwave-docs-legacy/docs/ingest/source-types.md

 Currently, data with CSV and JSON encoding can be imported from a specified bucket in S3.
 In the future, RisingWave will extend its support to import data from a wider range of upstream storage systems.

-## Supported sources and formats

-For the complete list of supported sources and formats, see [Supported sources and formats](/sql/commands/sql-create-source.md#supported-sources).